bibryam/building-effective-dapr-agents/README.md

 - There are clear evaluation criteria for the generated content
 - Iterative refinement improves output quality
 - LLM responses can be improved through explicit feedback
-- Quality is more important than latency or cost

-### Key Benefits

-- Produces higher quality outputs through evaluation and refinement
-- Allows for clear articulation of quality standards
-- Enables improvement of generated content
-- Mimics the human editing process

 ## 8. Autonomous Agent Pattern